Phuket Elephant Sanctuary is a Loving Home for Elephants

 Save the Elephants!

-If you are ever in Phuket, I highly recommend a visit to the Phuket Elephant Sanctuary!
+If you are ever in Phuket, I highly recommend a visit to the Phuket Elephant Sanctuary and see these rescued elephants in their natural habitat!
 As I mentioned before, it is the only ethical elephant sanctuary in Phuket.
 That are several elephant sanctuaries, so make sure to select this one.
 You can find details on the address, tour information, cost, etc. by clicking on one of their social channels below.
+They also offer volunteer programs!

 We were hosted by the Phuket Elephant Sanctuary and not compensated to write this post.